the-wrong-guy/Uplora/README.md

 # Uplora 📷🖼

-Uplora is web platform for sharing images , it suppoets all kind of images and resolutions And also it's a PWA, so you can install it and it will beahave like a native app
+Uplora is web platform for sharing images , it supports all kind of images and resolutions And also it's a PWA, so you can install it and it will beahave like a native app

 ## Tech Stacks ⭐

 - React
 - Firebase
 - Material UI
+- Redux
 - React Router
 - Framer Motion